-According to the scores, WRF@15 km shows the best overall performance in this section, RACMO the worst.
-This means that once more WRF@15 km outperformed its 5 km counterpart.
-The great weakness of COSMO-CLM of simulating oppositely needs also to be considered, since this may not be reflected in the values of the table.
-The fact that the WRF runs, especially the 5 km run, in this as well as in the previous section were not the only models prevailed by negative bias values (Figure 8 and Figure 9) like in all the previous sections above, highlights that for a single event, the situation can be very different compared with the overall picture for the complete study period provided in the Sect.
+According to the scores, WRF@15 km shows the best overall performance in this section; RACMO shows the worst.
+This means that WRF@15 km outperformed its 5 km counterpart once more.
+The great weakness of COSMO-CLM, to simulate contrary to the reference, also needs to be considered, since this may not be reflected in the values of the table.
+The fact that the WRF runs, especially the 5 km run, were not the only models dominated by negative bias values (Figs. 8 and 9) in this section and the previous one, in contrast to what was seen in all the previous sections, highlights that the situation can be very different for a single event compared with the overall picture for the complete study period provided in Sects.
 4.2 and 4.3.

-4.6 Potential T{max} bias causes
+4.6 Potential causes of the T{max} bias

-To investigate potential sources of the bias, we additionally analyzed the following variables from the EURO-CORDEX outputs (the corresponding figures can be found in the supplement): sensible and latent heat flux, incoming and outgoing short and long wave radiation, soil moisture and surface air pressure.
+To investigate potential sources of the bias, we additionally analyzed the following variables from the EURO-CORDEX outputs (the corresponding figures can be found in the Supplement): sensible and latent heat flux, incoming and outgoing shortwave and longwave radiation, soil moisture and surface air pressure.
 Other outputs from the WRF experiments were no longer available.
-We performed a correlation analysis (Figure S1 and S3) to identify dependencies between the individual predictor variables and T{max} for each of the models.
-Highest T{max} correlations were found with the radiation variables, especially with the longwave outgoing radiation.
-Subsequently, we compared the distributions of the single variables among the individual models from boxplots (Figure S2 and S4).
-No clear conclusions could be drawn, since the distributions of the variables that show highest T{max} correlations are quite similar among the models.
+We performed a correlation analysis (Figs. S1 and S3 in the Supplement) to identify dependencies between the individual predictor variables and T{max} for each of the models.
+The highest T{max} correlations were found with the radiation variables, especially with the outgoing longwave radiation.
+Subsequently, we compared the distributions of the individual variables between the models using boxplots (Fig. S2 and S4).
+No clear conclusions could be drawn, since the models show quite similar distributions of the variables that show the highest T{max} correlations .
 Exceptions are the sensible heat flux, which does not show a high T{max} correlation, and soil moisture.
-Comparison of soil moisture between models is not considered useful, since there are considerable differences in the modeled soils, like different number of soil layers (e.g., five layers in ALADIN, three layers in RCA4 and four layers in WRF), different layer depths etc. Anyways, soil moisture does not show high correlations with T{max} either.
-The described procedure was conducted for both, the summer months of the entire study period and the summer months of 2003 to ensure that heat wave conditions are included in the analysis.
-Since the temporal course of the variables is decisive and the consideration of the distributions allows only little statements about this, we have additionally looked at the spatially averaged courses of the individual variables for each model run for the summer 2003 months (Figure S5).
-Largest differences between the individual models are found for the soil moisture here, too, which is not very meaningful, as already mentioned.
-Naturally, there is a spread between the single lines for each variable, but they greatly agree in their patterns or variability, respectively, which is more important than the agreement in the actual values.
-Thus, the differences that occur partly, especially for the radiation variables, since they show highest correlations, may provide explanation only to some degree, as it is not possible to establish overall consistency with the results.
-COSMO-CLM for example, that was shown to overestimate mean heat wave duration and severity the most (Sect.
-4.3.2 and 4.3.3), does not stand out in this view.
-There may be further causes for the biases like, e.g., differences in the land-use data of the individual models, but that would go beyond the scope of our study.
+A comparison of soil moisture between the models is not considered useful, since there are considerable differences in the modeled soils, like different numbers of soil layers (e.g., five layers in AL-ADIN, three layers in RCA4 and four layers in WRF), different layer depths, etc. Anyway, soil moisture does not show high correlations with T{max} either.
+The described procedure was conducted for both the summer months of the entire study period and the summer months of 2003 to ensure that heat wave conditions were included in the analysis.
+Since the temporal courses of the variables are decisive and the distribution analysis allows only little statements about this, we have additionally looked at the spatially averaged courses of the individual variables in each model run for the summer months of 2003 (Fig. S5).
+The largest differences between the individual models are also found for the soil moisture here, which is not very meaningful, as already mentioned.
+Naturally, there is a spread between the single lines for each variable, but they greatly agree in their patterns or variability, respectively, which is more important than the agreement in terms of actual values.
+The differences that occur in some cases, especially with the radiation variables, as they have the highest correlations, can therefore only provide some degree of explanation, as it is not possible to establish overall consistency with the results.
+For example, COSMO-CLM, which was shown to overestimate the mean heat wave duration and severity the most (Sects.
+4.3.2 and 4.3.3), does not stand out from this perspective.
+There may be further causes of the biases, e.g., differences in the land-use data of the individual models, but that would go beyond the scope of our study.

-5. Discussion
+5 Discussion